dennsgh/dennsgh/README.md

 # Hi there 👋

-I'm a DevOps Engineer by trade with roots in Electrical and Information Engineering.
+I'm a DevOps / Software Engineer by trade with roots in Electrical and Information Engineering.

 ## Quick Bits